 John F. Szabo is the City Librarian of the Los Angeles Public Library, which serves over four million people—the largest population of any library in the United States.
-As City Librarian, he oversees the Central Library, 72 branches, 900 employees and the library’s $107 million budget.
-In 2011, nearly 13 million people visited the library and borrowed more than 15 million items.
+As City Librarian, he oversees the Central Library, 72 branches and the library’s $123 million budget.
+In 2013, 14 million people visited the library and borrowed 15 million items.

 Szabo received his master’s degree in information and library studies at University of Michigan and his bachelor’s degree in telecommunications from University of Alabama.
 He completed the Senior Executives in State and Local Government program at Harvard University’s John F. Kennedy School of Government.
 He participated in a Group Study Exchange with Rotary International, visiting libraries and archives in Sicily and the Aeolian Islands.

 He is currently a member of the Executive Board of the Urban Libraries Council.